system-transparency/system-transparency/README.md

 task demo:ospkg
 ```

-It builds an example Debian OS image with [debos](https://github.com/go-debos/debos) and uses stmanager to convert it to an OS package.
+It builds an example Debian OS image with [debos](https://github.com/go-debos/debos) and uses stmgr to convert it to an OS package.

 # Installation